yolken/yolken-blog/articles/interview_prep.md

 The reason for this gets back to the criteria listed above; day-to-day projects rarely, if ever, satisfy all of these.
 Most questions are completely synthetic and, thus, you need practice beyond your day-to-day work to really get a handle on them.

+### Why it's more profitable than you think

+What many people don't realize is that interview performance isn't just a binary, "hire or no hire" checkpoint on the way to a job offer.
+At many companies, even if you meet the hiring bar, your performance is used as an input in setting your starting level and compensation.
+Doing an excellent job on your coding interviews, as opposed to just a good one, may lead to a stronger initial offer and give you more negotiating leverage as you move through your job search.

 ## Enter Leetcode